 - Brush up on your skills – Much has changed since seniors first learned to drive.
 Roads have become more congested, traffic laws have changed and cars have become more complex.
 Luckily, many organizations offer safe driving courses catering specifically to seniors.
 You may also receive a discount on your car insurance after completing the course.
 To find a course, visit aarp.org

 - Driver Assessments – Still meeting resistance?
 It might be time to call in outside help.
 Twin Cities-based adaptive experts offer driver assessments for seniors.
 Their team includes occupational and physical therapists who are also licensed driving instructors.
 They conduct behind-the-wheel driver evaluations and then make safe driving recommendations.

 - Talk to your doctor – If this information is best delivered by a medical professional, ask your loved one’s doctor to discuss the specific medical conditions that may lead to hazardous driving.

-If you have question or are looking for a Senior Living option, our community is located near the shopping and entertainment district of Minnetonka.
-Call us at 763.417.1077 or visit our Contact page today for more information.
+If you have questions about a loved one needing assistance or are looking for senior living options, our community is located near the shopping and entertainment district of Minnetonka.